MicroContent/MicroContent.github.io/index.md

 The setDataGetter function takes a parameterless function as argument.
 The function should return a data object representing the current state of user input.
 The host environment will call this function to store the data for this instance.

+MicroContent is often shared through social media and other communication channels using link preview.
+The following properties of your data will be picked up for link previews by the host system as a convention:
+* `title`
+* `description`
+* `imageUrl`

 ## Content Viewer